-Besides basic necessities, we need a variety of things in our daily lives such as cell phones, digital cameras, soaps, perfumes, cosmetics and many more things.
+Besides the basic necessities of food, clothing, and shelter, we consume a variety of things in our daily lives such as cell phones, digital cameras, soaps, perfumes, cosmetics, among other things.
 Thus, all of us are consumers in the literal sense of the term.
-When we buy things from the market as a consumer, we expect value for money, i.e., right quality, right quantity, right price, information about the mode of use, etc. But there may be instances where a consumer is cheated.
+When we buy things from the market as a consumer, we expect value for money, i.e., quality, quantity, right price, information about the mode of use, etc. However, there may be instances where a consumer is cheated.

 Consumer Protection Act, 1986

-The Consumer Protection Act, 1986 was enacted to provide a simpler and quicker access to redress of consumer grievances.
-The Act seeks to promote and protects the interest of consumers against deficiencies and defects in goods or services.
+The Consumer Protection Act, 1986, was enacted to provide a simpler and quicker redressal to consumer grievances.
+The Act seeks to promote and protect the interest of consumers against deficiencies and defects in goods or services.
 It also seeks to secure the rights of a consumer against unfair trade practices, which may be practiced by manufacturers and traders.

-The set-up of consumer forum is geared to provide relief to both parties, and discourage long litigation.
+The agenda of a consumer forum is to provide relief to both parties and discourage long litigation.
 In a process called 'informal adjudication', forum officials mediate between the two parties and urge compromise.

-The Act applies to all goods and services unless specifically exempted by the Central Government.
-It covers all the sectors whether private, public or cooperative.
+The Act applies to all goods and services unless specifically exempted by the Union Government and covers all sectors, whether private, public, or cooperative.

-This Act has provided machinery whereby consumers can file their complaints which will be heard by the consumer forums with special powers so that action can be taken against erring suppliers and the possible compensation may be awarded to consumer for the hardships he has undergone.
+This Act has provided a machinery whereby consumers can file their complaints.
+These complaints will then be heard by consumer forums with special powers so that action can be taken against erring suppliers and possible compensation is awarded to the consumer for the hardships he/she has undergone.

-The consumer under this law is not required to deposit huge court fees, which earlier used to deter consumers from approaching the courts.
-The rigours of court procedures have been replaced with simple procedures as compared to the normal courts, which helps in quicker redressal of grievances.
+The consumer, under this law, is not required to deposit huge court fees, which earlier used to deter consumers from approaching the courts.
+The rigors of court procedures have been replaced with simple procedures as compared to the normal courts, which helps in quicker redressal of grievances.
 The provisions of the Act are compensatory in nature.